-If you would like more information on any of the sacraments at St. Paul’s and St. Agnes, call the rectory or email us and you will be contacted by a member of the parish staff.
+If you would like more information on any of the sacraments at St. Paul’s and St. Agnes, please complete this form, or call the rectory or email us and you will be contacted by a member of the parish staff.
 Thank you for your interest.

-Please call the rectory and make an appointment to make arrangements for your child’s baptism.
+Please complete this form, or call the rectory and make an appointment to make arrangements for your child’s baptism.
 Please bring your child’s birth certificate as well as the names of the Godparents who must be Roman Catholic to sponsor your child.

 St. Agnes: Saturdays from 3:30 to 3:50 PM and by appointment

 St. Paul: Saturdays following the 5:30 PM Mass and by appointment

 (Please call either office to Schedule an appointment)